-Your lights
+Your lights.
 Give motorcyclists plenty of time to notice your turn signals and brake lights.

-Motorcyclists' lights
+Motorcyclists' lights.
 When slowing down, motorcyclists might use the throttle and not their brakes, so brake lights wouldn't be visible.
 Additionally, some motorcycles don't have turn signals that turn off automatically.
 Make sure you're alert and paying careful attention when driving alongside a motorcycle.

-For more information about riding motorcycles, search for motorcycle operator manual on this website.
+For more information about riding motorcycles, visit dol.wa.gov and search for motorcycle operator manual.